Skip to the main content

 • International development organizations

-Volunteer resources managers may work on a part-time, full-time, or contract basis.
+Managers of volunteer resources may work on a part-time, full-time, or contract basis.
 They often work with small budgets.
-Most entry-level positions are for coordinators, while senior positions are for managers.
+Most entry level positions are for administrators or coordinators, while senior positions are for managers.
 Advancement depends on the nature of the organization and the manager’s experience and qualifications.

 Industry Concentration